Terms & Conditions

 B) The Buyer is entirely responsible for the choice of the Products and the Seller is free from any responsibility if the Products do not meet the Buyer’s specific requirements in the event that the Products do meet the specification described by the Buyer.

 4.1 Unless otherwise agreed, the price for the Product is determined in the Agreement (herein referred to as the Purchase Price).
-The Purchase Price is exclusive of VAT, taxes and levies, import or export duties.
+The Purchase Price is exclusive of VAT, taxes, levies, import and/or export duties.
 The Purchase Price includes neither charges for delivery or collection of the Product.
-The Costs are at the Buyer’s expense and shall be separately invoiced , and will themselves be exclusive of VAT, taxes and levies , which are payable in addition to the costs.

 A) Unless otherwise agreed in writing between The Seller and the Buyer, the Buyer must make payment in full no later than 30 days from receipt of goods.
 If payment is not received in full when due, the Seller reserves the right to charge interest on the unpaid amount at a rate of 10% per Annum.
 This entitlement to interest does not preclude The Company from the right to pursue any other right or remedy to collect said payment and to suspend all further deliveries without notice.
 Any costs incurred by The Company in collecting said payment will be charged to the Buyer.